top of page

 This an aphorism encouraging the projection of confidence, competence, and an optimistic mindset to achieve the desired results.
 It involves consciously cultivating an attitude, feeling, or perception of competence that you don't currently have by pretending you do until it becomes true.
 This is a great way to cultivate habits to achieve an aspirational objective.

 I like the aphorism but also believe that aphorism has the potential to devolve into ignorance.
 What if that aspirational objective devolves to be inaccurate?
-Following a belief updating process will help you know whether or when to stop faking and cut bait.
+Following a belief updating process will help you know whether or when to stop faking and cut bait or, alternatively, fake it in another direction.
 In the next example, we will demonstrate how habits begun in liberty devolved into the death of Americans at American hands.

 January 6th, 2021, an ignorance example: Consider the highly sensitive matter of the January 6, 2021 storming of the U.S. Capitol.
 This attack resulted in the death of Americans at American hands.
 As stated in the U.S. Congressional Committee investigation report: [x]